realpython/python-guide/docs/scenarios/gui.rst

 and so on.

 Kivy is actively being developed by a community and is free to use.
-It operates on all major platforms (Linux, OSX, Windows, Android).
+It operates on all major platforms (Linux, macOS, Windows, Android).

 The main resource for information is the website: http://kivy.org